-As of March 31, 2023, we generated 5.7 EH/s proprietary hash rate from our proprietary mining machines and operated mining datacenters with an aggregate electricity capacity of 795MW.
-Our revenue increased by 111.7% from US\$186.4 million for the year ended December 31, 2020 to US\$394.7 million for the year ended December 31, 2021.
-For the year ended December 31, 2022, our total net revenue was US\$333.3 million.
-We incurred net loss of US\$55.8 million for the year ended December 31, 2020, generated net profit of US\$82.6 million for the year ended December 31, 2021, and incurred net loss of US\$60.4 million for the year ended December 31, 2022.
-Our adjusted EBITDA increased by 479.2% from US\$48.7 million for the year ended December 31, 2020 to US\$281.8 million for the year ended December 31, 2021.
-For the year ended December 31, 2022, our adjusted EBITDA was US\$93.2 million.
-We incurred adjusted loss of US\$55.8 million for the year ended December 31, 2020, and incurred adjusted profits of US\$171.0 million and US\$30.3 million for the year ended December 31, 2021 and 2022, respectively, where adjusted profit/(loss) is defined as profit/(loss) adjusted to exclude share-based payment expenses.
+As of February 29, 2024, we generated 8.4 EH/s proprietary hash rate from our self-owned mining machines and operated mining datacenters with an aggregate electricity capacity of 895MW.
+For the years ended December 31, 2021, 2022 and 2023, our total net revenue was US\$394.7 million, US\$333.3 million and US\$368.6 million, respectively.
+We generated net profit of US\$82.6 million for the year ended December 31, 2021, and incurred net loss of US\$60.4 million and US\$56.7 million for the years ended December 31, 2022 and 2023.
+For the years ended December 31, 2021, 2022 and 2023, our adjusted EBITDA was US\$281.8 million, US\$93.2 million and US\$100.3 million, respectively.
+We incurred adjusted profits of US\$171.0 million, US\$30.3 million and US\$22.0 million for the years ended December 31, 2021, 2022 and 2023, respectively, where adjusted profit/(loss) is defined as profit/(loss) adjusted to exclude the listing fee and share-based payment expenses under IFRS 2.

 The crypto asset market, especially the price of Bitcoin, has been highly volatile.
-Recent industry-wide developments, including the continued industry-wide fallout from the recent Chapter 11 bankruptcy filings of cryptocurrency exchange FTX (including its affiliated hedge fund Alameda Research LLC), crypto hedge fund Three Arrows, crypto miners Compute North and Core Scientific and crypto lenders Celsius Network, Voyager Digital and BlockFi, are beyond our control.
-We are not directly affected by these recent incidents, as we do not have any counterparty credit exposure to the above-mentioned firms nor expect their potential bankruptcy to have any direct impact on our business or operations.
+Industry-wide developments such as the industry-wide fallout from the Chapter 11 bankruptcy filings of cryptocurrency exchange FTX (including its affiliated hedge fund Alameda Research LLC), crypto hedge fund Three Arrows, crypto miners Compute North and Core Scientific and crypto lenders Celsius Network, Voyager Digital and BlockFi throughout calendar year 2022 are beyond our control.
+We are not directly affected by these incidents, as we do not have any counterparty credit exposure to the above-mentioned firms nor expect their potential bankruptcy to have any direct impact on our business or operations.

-That being said, the decrease and volatility of Bitcoin price as a result of the recent industry-wide developments has affected our business, financial condition and results of operations.
-Specifically, our proprietary mining business has become less profitable due to the drop in Bitcoin price.
-For the hash rate sharing and hosting businesses, the demand for such products has become lower due to the relatively bearish market on Bitcoin and the crypto asset market in general.
-However, we believe that, as compared to many other participants in the crypto assets markets, we are more resilient to cryptocurrency price volatility as our "hash rate sharing" and "hosting" businesses allow us to smooth the impact of cryptocurrency price volatility, as compared to "proprietary mining."
+We believe that, as compared to many other participants in the crypto assets markets, we are more resilient to cryptocurrency price volatility as our "hash rate sharing" and "hosting" businesses allow us to smooth the impact of cryptocurrency price volatility, as compared to "self-mining."